 If you’re publishing a physical book, then you’ll need a print layout.
 And that’s one of those things that’s really easy to do badly, but which takes knowledge, skill and experience to do well.

-I see lots of self-published books, and even some from so-called publishing companies, that make the kind of mistakes with print layouts that would keep me awake at night! - things like not getting rid of page numbers on blank pages, or misaligned page numbers, or misaligned headings, or a failure to use ‘mirror margins’ to take into account the fact that a book has facing pages ... and worse.
+I see lots of self-published books, and even some from so-called publishing companies, that make the kind of mistakes with print layouts that would keep me awake at night!
+This includes things like:

 These things scream ‘self-published badly’ and make your reader think they’re handling an inferior product before they even begin reading it.